Raptors vs Hawks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Oct 22)

 Toronto vs Atlanta Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each line.
-In fact, anytime the Raptors and Hawks play there’s always several intriguing trends to key in on.
-Not to mention games played at State Farm Arena in Oct almost always follow normal, predictable betting trends.
+Remi is pouring through loads of data on each player.
+In fact, anytime the Raptors and Hawks play there’s always several intriguing angles to key in on.
+Not to mention games played at State Farm Arena in Oct can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Johnson under 16.5 Points.